frommainland/framer30days/README.md

 color could be animatable only when its two values are in same format, color name to color name, hex to hex, `'bisque' to '#0066FF'` won't work and vice versa.

+### 8.3
+`Unhandled Rejection (TypeError): input.match is not a function` component Cycle03 after the first click fails

+variants in useCycle syntax
 <!-- AUTO-GENERATED-CONTENT:END -->